Imitation by A.I. is not the Sincerest Form of Flattery

-AI tools have generated a media frenzy since ChatGPT hit the scene.
-The general message people are receiving is that these tools generate creative material, but the use of the word creative is misleading.
-These bots, once out of an infancy of being spoon-fed curated datasets and human reinforcement, prowl the internet or other designated hunting grounds vacuuming up words, images, music, and more that humans created.
+Generative AI tools have supercharged a media and stock market frenzy since ChatGPT hit the scene.
+The general message people are receiving is that these AI bots produce creative material, but the use of the word creative is misleading.
+These bots, once out of an infancy of being spoon-fed curated datasets and human reinforcement, prowl the internet or other designated hunting grounds, vacuuming up words, images, video, music, and more that humans created.
 Basically, these bots are mining for patterns and relationships.
 For example, how often and how closely A is related to B.

 Once a bot has “learned” enough, it is finally able to simulate creativity.
-To do this, they operate at supercomputer speed, recombining atoms of human thought and artistry using probability to guess what the next word in a sentence should be or the next brushstroke in a painting or the next note in a musical score.
+To do this, they operate at supercomputer speed, recombining atoms of human thought and artistry using probability to predict what the next word in a sentence should be, or the next brushstroke in a painting, or the next note in a musical score.
+The AI produces each successive element in a sequence in complete isolation and ignorance of what came before and what will come after.
 The result is believable mimicry of human creativity.
 This is an oversimplification and generalization of the code mechanics involved.
-The point is that it is nothing but mechanics.
+The point is that it is nothing but mechanics, no “thinking” required.

-Many news reports show the quality of what is produced by this AI mimicry is sometimes eerily remarkable and sometimes not exactly mind blowing.
-When compared to what a skilled human can do, let alone a Picasso, a John Lennon, or a Hemmingway, these bots fall far short.
+When the scale of the output is kept small, the quality of what is produced by AI mimicry of creativity is sometimes eerily remarkable and other times not exactly mind-blowing.
+When compared to what a skilled human can do, let alone a Picasso, a John Lennon, or a Hemingway, these bots fall far short.
 So perhaps it is premature to raise the specter of concern that these AI tools are pillaging the creative heart of humanity just yet, but that day will come if we encourage it.
+Though it will come not because of advances in AI as much as retreats of societal standards, appreciation, and expectations for art.

 Why would someone want to listen to music created by an AI that mimics musicians instead of music that has real soul?
 Why would someone want to gaze into the depths of a painting created by an AI that mimics emotions instead of gazing at a masterpiece created by someone who has loved and lost the greatest love of their life and expressed those emotions in their art?

-It is one thing to create AI prototypes that mimic human creativity or emotions in a lab for the purposes of scientific research.
-It is quite another thing to release these bots into the wild, often completely untested for safety or ramification.
-Far too many people already equate the mad ramblings on social media to journalistic quality news.
-What will happen to the truth when these bots start making believable word salad out of everything for everyone?
+It is one thing to create AI prototypes that mimic human creativity or emotions in a lab for the purposes of computer research.
+It is quite another thing, in the midst of a greedy profit-driven race, to release these bots into the wild, often completely untested for psychological safety or ramifications.
+Far too many people already perceive no difference between journalistic quality news and the unsubstantiated human-authored ramblings found on social media.
+What will happen to the truth when these bots start making bespoke believable word salad out of everything for everyone?

-AI tools that consume and analyze mountains of data to find patterns—causes and effects—will someday soon become invaluable gifts to humanity.
-These kinds of AI applications hold the promise of everything from early cancer detection to assisting in the quest for cures.
+Some AI systems, not ChatBots and their ilk, are on their way to becoming invaluable gifts to humanity.
+These other types of AI tools hold the promise of everything from early cancer detection to assisting in the quest for cures.
 AI robotics systems that automate complex processes, such as driving a car by deep “learning” from example, will also be vastly beneficial to humanity.
-These are very different AI applications than those that are engineered to mimic human creativity or even sentience.
+These are very different AI models than those that are engineered to mimic human creativity or consciousness.

-This blind race to achieve AI pseudo-sentience and mimicry of human creativity would be harmless except for a few things.
+This blind race to achieve AGI, or rather, AI pseudo-sentience and mimicry of human creativity would be harmless except for three key pitfalls:

-One: The fallout from every AI advancement in human mimicry dehumanizes us all a little more.
+One: The fallout from every AI advancement in human mimicry dehumanizes us all that much more.

-Two: The use of creativity mimicking AI tools is the same as condoning forgery.
+Two: The use of creativity mimicking AI bots is the same as condoning forgery.
 All the humans whose art was vacuumed up and predigested to produce this mimicry are victims of a sneak thief in the night.
-Furthermore, isn’t building a high-speed machine that mimics the brush strokes or writing style of an artist attempted theft of their very soul and, in a way, our souls too?
+Furthermore, isn’t building a machine that mimics the brush strokes or writing style of an artist theft of their very soul, what makes them human, as well as theft of society’s soul at large?

-Three: The use of these creativity mimicking AI tools will dumb us all down until, ultimately, on some glorious distant day, we will all have become nothing more than receptacles of computer generated gibberish.
+Three: The use of these thought and creativity mimicking AI bots will dumb us all down until, ultimately, on some great and glorious distant day, we will all have become nothing more than receptacles of computer-generated gibberish and slop.
 Garbage in, Garbage out.

 This dumbing down will likely begin at school and carry on all through life.
 Students using an AI chatbot to write essays is not the same as moving from slide rules to calculators, as some suggest.
-Writing an essay requires thinking deeply about that topic and working out one’s ideas.
+Writing an essay requires thinking deeply and working out one’s ideas.
 It is the very foundation of understanding and the exercise of human intelligence.
 Comparing chatbots to calculators is nonsensical.
-Using chatbots is the elimination of using one’s brain intellectually and creatively.
+Using chatbots to write for us is the elimination of using one’s brain intellectually and creatively.
 What we do not use, we lose.

-We need societal guardrails.
-AI tools should be limited to things like robotics or data analysis.
-AI should not be used to create forgeries of human creativity.
-If we do not limit some of the uses of AI, then the dreaded AI apocalypse will come, but it will not be some sci-fi Terminator Skynet war of humanity versus machines.
+The arts are a fundamental nourishment for any healthy evolving society.
+In our country, the arts have been under attack for a very long time.
+We need to avoid another front in this war against the arts.
+We need AI guardrails.
+We need AI limited to the level of tools, not cobbled-together would-be Frankensteins.
+AI should never be used to create forgeries of human creativity or social activities.
+Without these guardrails, the dreaded AI apocalypse will come, but it will not be some sci-fi Terminator Skynet war of humanity versus machines.
 It will be the slow drip drip drip loss of our humanity, and once our humanity is diminished enough, so too will our very purpose for living.

 References: